Migacz85/data-visualisation/README.md

 gulp
 ```

-Automated tests that are live-reloaded are available by running:
+Automated Jasmine test are available by adding in url of working project:
-(for now there is 0 tests)

 ```
-jasmine-live
+build/js/variability-test.html
 ```

-Because of specificity of the charts - I choose to manually test this project.

 ## Credits